Roof Inspection in Livingston, TN | Jeff Woods Construction & Roofing

 How long does a Livingston roof inspection take?

-Most residential inspections take between 45 minutes and 2 hours.
-Rural Overton County properties or homes with more complex roof systems may take longer — we always take the time needed to be thorough.
+Most residential inspections take 45 minutes to 2 hours.
+Rural Overton County properties or homes with more complex roof systems may take longer.
+We always take the time needed to be thorough.

 Does Livingston's elevation range affect roofing wear?